 - In the morning – Preheat the oven to 350F.

-- Place ramekins into the hot oven for about 30 mins or until the tops are browned and risen.
+- Place ramekins into the hot oven for about 30 mins or until the tops are browned.
 Serve immediately with warmed maple syrup, fresh fruit and a dusting of powdered sugar as desired.